archetype-org/golem-proposal/README.md

 ### Engineering Design

-Here is how the SDLC differs for dojo/mars:
+Here is how the SDLC differs for dojo/Mars:

 ![IMAGE](./img/SDLC-URBIT.png)

 ## BaaS — Design

 The BaaS agent will let frontend developers use their desk as a backend-as-a-service using NoSQL.
 The frontend library will be able to store JSON records at a particular path and retrieve it later.
 Paths whose children conform to specific constraints will also be able to be used as a list, and get additional functionality like querying and pagination.
 Permissions will be specified on a per-path basis and will nest.
 Other ships with the appropriate permissions will be allowed to subscribe to a particular path on your ship and receive updates for them to keep a replica of the data.
 This functionality should cover most use cases that just need CRUD and pub/sub functionality for their DB.
 But if there is a need for data to be updated on record change, or if there is a need to update different parts of the tree with ACID guarantees, that functionality can be added with threads.
-Which will allow for powerful capabilities in Hoon right out of the gate, while preserving the option to naturally extend compatibility once wasm can target urbit threads with other languages.
+Which will allow for powerful capabilities in Hoon right out of the gate, while preserving the option to naturally extend compatibility once wasm can target Urbit threads with other languages.

 ### Segments